opentensor/developer-docs/docs/yuma-consensus.md

 ## Validator emissions

-A validator’s total **emissions** $V_i$ is the sum of all of its bonds to miners, weighted by the miner's total emissions.
+Each validator $i$’s share $V_i$ of validator emissions (41% of each subnet's total emissions) is the sum of all of its bonds to miners, weighted by the miner's total emissions:

 $$
 V_i = \sum_{j} \Bigl(\,B_{ij} \,\times\, M_j\Bigr).